 - You want to “insulate” your personal insurance: Getting in a crash can raise your insurance rates, sometimes even when it’s not your fault.
 If you purchase the rental company’s insurance, this coverage will be used first and your own insurance will essentially be untouched.

 - You’re renting an atypical vehicle: If you decide to splurge on an exotic supercar rental, it may not be covered by your personal car insurance or credit card.
-The same goes for large moving trucks (because of weight) and electric vehicles (because of high repair costs).
+The same goes for large moving trucks (because of weight) and electric vehicles (because of the higher replacement costs).